-Let’s answer the question, What is a high-yield or high-interest savings account?
+First, an answer to the question, What is a high-yield or high-interest savings account?
 It’s a savings vehicle that functions similarly to a traditional savings account.
 These accounts, however, typically pay considerably higher interest rates than traditional savings accounts and almost always offer better returns than traditional checking accounts.

 You may wonder, is a high-yield savings account worth it?
 For many people, the answer will be a resounding yes.
 Even a difference of one or two percent can add up over time, thanks to compounding interest — that’s when the interest you earn also starts earning interest after it’s added to your account.
 In other words, you make money on both your money and the interest, helping your funds grow.

-You may be able to open a high-yield savings account at a bricks and mortar bank or credit union, but the highest rates are often available from online banks vs. traditional banks or credit unions.
+You may be able to open a high-yield savings account at a variety of financial institutions, but the highest rates are often available from online banks vs. traditional banks or credit unions.

 Depending on the financial institution, a high-yield savings account will likely be insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA) up to $250,000 per depositor.

-Like other savings accounts, withdrawals from high-yield savings accounts may be limited to six per month and exceeding the withdrawal limit may trigger a fee.
+Like other savings accounts, withdrawals from high-yield savings accounts may be limited to six times per month.
+Exceeding that withdrawal limit may trigger a fee.
 (Worth noting: While federal regulation had required all savings accounts to limit withdrawals to six per month, that rule was lifted due to the coronavirus pandemic.
 Institutions can now decide if they want to allow more than six transactions per month.
 Check with your institution to be sure.)

 How Are High-Yield Savings Different Than Regular Savings Accounts?

 Disappointing, to say the least!
 So if you’re looking to make more on your savings, one option to consider is a high-yield savings account (which may also be called a growth savings account).